-\textbf{Proof of Proposition 1} We prove the first part of the proposition by constructing a policy using safe actions and the definition of potentially winning states.
-For the second part, we lower bound the KL objective using the data processing inequality, and the time distributions at the states in $\states^{+} \setminus \states^{R}$.
-We show that the lower bound and, consequently, the objective function are infinite if the Player $1$'s policy has infinite expected time at $\states^{+} \setminus \winningstates$.
+\begin{proof}[Proof of Lemma \ref{proposition:prolonginginfinite}] We prove the first part of the lemma by constructing a policy using safe actions and the definition of potentially winning states.
+For the second part, we lower bound the KL objective using the data processing inequality, and the time distributions at the states in \(\potentiallywinningstates \setminus \states^{R}\).
+We show that the lower bound and, consequently, the objective function are infinite if the Player \(\playerone\)'s policy has infinite occupancy measure at \(\potentiallywinningstates \setminus \winningstates\).